ajhalili2006/RecapTime-TelegramBot/README.md

 </a>

 The another way to remix this is using Git.
 Follow these:
-- Open terminal and type `git clone https://github.com/AndreiJirohHaliliDev2006/RecapTime-TelegramBot`.
-Hit Enter (or Return) to start importing source code from
+- Open terminal and type `cd /path/to/your-desired-git-projectname-here`.
+- Type `git clone https://github.com/AndreiJirohHaliliDev2006/RecapTime-TelegramBot`.
+Hit Enter (or Return) to start importing source code from your target folder.
-- cd pyTelegramBotAPI
-$ python setup.py install
+- The setup is finished!
+See [this documentation about pyTelegramBotAPI on GitHub](https://github.com/eternnoir/pyTelegramBotAPI#readme) on how to set up it.
+Please skip the installation steps, as this pyTelegramBotAPI is pre-loaded here.